Ikigai4Ever/RC_car_embedded_project/STM32_Files/Controller/RC_Car_Controller/README.md

 # Bluetooth UART STM32 Library

-This project provides **simple and reusable functions** for transmitting and receiving data between two STM32 boards over Bluetooth (e.g., HC-05/HC-06).
+This project provides **simple and reusable functions** for transmitting and receiving data between two STM32 boards over Bluetooth (HC-05).

 It uses **DMA** for both TX and RX, supports **circular RX buffers**, and is designed to be **plug-and-play**.